TheShadowEevee/Sharpii-NetCore/Sharpii/README.txt

          - Download files from NUS
          - Convert a .wav file to .bns, and vice versa
          - Convert an image file to a .tpl, and vice versa
-         - Send a .dol to the Homebrew Channel over Wi-Fi
+         - Send a .dol or .wad to the Homebrew Channel over Wi-Fi

 /----USAGE